PX4/PX4-user_guide/en/flight_controller/raspberry_pi_pilotpi_ubuntu_server.md

 # PilotPi with Ubuntu Server

 > **Warning** Some of users may run Ubuntu Server on RPi 4B, which will consume a lot of current and generate a lot of heat.
-Please take more care about the safety.
+Please take more care about the heat dissipation and power consumption when you try to fly with high computational load.

 ## Developer Quick Start